 Dampness, rot and infestation

 Repair category 1

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation
+Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.

 Chimney stacks

-Repair category 1
+Repair category -

-Notes No significant defects evident.
+Notes Not applicable.

 Roofing including roof space

-Repair category 2
+Repair category 1

 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-Several raised tiles noted.
-Valleys require to be cleared of debris.
+Moss noted to tiles.